yan-foto/neutron/README.md

 # Neutron
 Neutron enables rapid cross-platform [Electron](http://electron.atom.io/) app development.
 It uses [Babel](https://babeljs.io/) for ES6 support, [Jade](http://jade-lang.com/) as templating engine, [Sass](http://sass-lang.com/) for CSS preprocessing, and enables painless and clean [Bower](http://bower.io/) integration.
-Moreover, [Browsersync](http://www.browsersync.io/) is also included for a *refresh-free* development experience!
+Moreover, auto reloading is also included for a *refresh-free* development experience!

- The idea is to keep your sources and ready-to-deliver files separate and only to package files that are necessary.
+ The idea is to keep your sources and ready-to-deliver files separate and only to package files that are necessary. *Remember kids*, neutron is way more than an electron boilerplate!

 ## Quick start
 Clone the library, install the dependencies: